It’s Nearly Nettle Season

 Freshly harvested nettle!

 After a winter of heavier meals and limited fresh greens, nettle is among the first wild plants to appear.
-Cooking with seasonal herbs like nettle is one way to bring new flavors and variety into a diet that can feel restricted—something many people navigating Alpha-gal syndrome experience.
+Cooking with seasonal herbs like nettle is one way to bring new flavors and variety into a diet that can feel restricted (something many of us navigating Alpha-gal syndrome experience).

-Nettle is also, quite simply, a leafy green.
+Nettle is also a leafy green.
 When cooked, it works anywhere you might normally use spinach or chard.
 For people managing AGS, finding new greens can make it easier to build satisfying meals around plant foods.

-Cooking with seasonal herbs like nettle can expand your ingredient list in a meaningful way.
+Cooking with seasonal herbs like nettle expands your ingredient list.
 Learning a few seasonal plants can add flavor, nutrients, and variety, while also getting you outdoors and sometimes even reducing grocery costs.
-Spending time outside looking for edible plants is one of my favorite things to do in spring.
+Spending time outside looking for edible plants is one of my favorite things to do.

 Nettle growing in early spring in upstate New York.